 - The pain to this protruding bone can always be made to feel better by correcting your biomechanics.
 Over 90% of the time we can avoid doing any type of surgery.
 We may have to x-ray or image this joint before making a good decision.

-2) Outside of the foot and outside of the ankle pain:
+Outside of the Middle of the Foot Pain:

 Foot Pain Outside The Arch is usually two to one of 3 very common problems.